SpriteOvO/spdlog-rs/README.md

 spdlog-rs = "0.5"
 ```

-The documentation of this crate is hosted on [docs.rs], and you can learn examples under [./examples] directory along with it.
+The documentation of this crate is hosted on [docs.rs/~], and you can learn examples under [./examples] directory along with it.

 If you have any trouble while using this crate, please don't hesitate to [open a discussion] for help.
 For feature requests or bug reports, please [open an issue].